nicklafferty/craftycody/content/crafts/diy-bedside-tables.md

 ## Supplies:

  1. 2x2x42 (sometimes 36in long) balusters.
 I used 21 and had a mix of both lengths.
  2. Jigsaw
  3. Wood screws
  4. Drill
+ 5. Wood glue
-5. Sander
+ 6. Sander
-6. Ruler
+ 7. Ruler
-7. Stain
+ 8. Stain
-8. Dowels (3/8in)
+ 9. Dowels (3/8in)
-9. Polyurathene
+10. Polyurathene

 ## Process: